Cooling field guide

 • You are tired of hoping the next repair buys enough time.

-If repeated summer failures sound familiar, the strongest next read is the AC Replacement Guide.
+If this is a repeat summer problem, the next read is the AC Replacement Guide.

 What to expect